 The library occasionally acts as a donation site for organizations to assist community members in need.
 The donations may be accepted in conjunction with library programming, e.g., Food for Fines, Give-a-Kid-a-Book, or may be independent of the library, e.g., Movers for Moms, Kimberly-Clark Hygiene Drive.
 The library will allow a single collection box for one outside (non-library) organization at a time.
 Collection receptacles must be of reasonable size and suitable for the library's public area.
 Staff reserve the right to limit the types of items collected, the frequency, and the duration of the collection.
-The library will not collect funds for outside organizations.
+The library will not collect funds for outside organizations, nor allow for the collection of those funds on Library property, with the exception of organizations that use those funds to benefit the Library and Library sponsored or cosponsored events, e.g., Fox Cities Reads, Fox Cities Book Festival."
+3.21.18